pojntfx/octarchive/README.md

   -timestamp string
         Timestamp to use as the directory for this clone session (default "1660513831") -token string
-        GitHub/Gitea API access token (can also be set using the GITHUB_TOKEN env variable) -verbose int
+        GitHub/Forgejo API access token (can also be set using the FORGE_TOKEN env variable) -verbose int
         Verbosity level (0 is disabled, default is info, 7 is trace) (default 5)
 ```